healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 * `manage.py smtpd` (Healthchecks' SMTP listener service) running, listening on port 25, and reachable from the outside world.

+Note: if you are using the [official Docker image](https://hub.docker.com/r/healthchecks/healthchecks), see [the instructions here](https://github.com/healthchecks/healthchecks/tree/master/docker#smtp-listener-configuration-via-smtpd_port) for enabling the SMTP listener service.

 ## `PING_ENDPOINT` {: #PING_ENDPOINT }

 Default: `SITE_ROOT` + `/ping/`